avaframe/AvaFrame/docs/moduleOut3Plot.rst

 * runQuickPlot.py

-In this run script, one can specify the result parameter and a second parameter, like e.g. 'Mu' to specifiy the datasets to be plotted.
+In this run script, one can specify the result parameter and a second parameter, like e.g. 'Mu' or 'simType' to specify the datasets to be plotted.

 Quick plot simple